Skip to content

 Author

-Nisi Shawl (they/them) is a writer of science fiction and fantasy short stories and a journalist.
+Nisi Shawl (they/them) is a writer of science fiction, fantasy, and horror short stories and a teacher.
 They are the co-author (with Cynthia Ward) of Writing the Other: Bridging Cultural Differences for Successful Fiction.
 Their short stories have appeared in Asimov's, Strange Horizons, and numerous other magazines and anthologies.
+(Photo by Misha Stone)

 Learn More About Nisi